-ART 206 FIGURE DRAWING AND PORTRAITURE (3)
+ART 206 EXPRESSIVE FIGURE DRAWING AND PORTRAITURE (3)

 Pass/No Pass or letter grade option.
 Hours/semester: 32-36 lecture/48-54 lab/16-18 hours by arrangement.
-Recommended: Eligibility for ENGL 838 or ENGL 848; ART 201, and ART 207.
-Drawing the human figure and portraiture from live models using charcoal, conte, ink, pastel and mixed media.
-Students explore personal style and techniques through the use of the figure.
+Recommended: Eligibility for ENGL 838 or ENGL 848; and ART 201.
+Students explore contemporary artistic approaches to working with the human figure by drawing the human figure expressively from live models.
 (AA, CSU, UC)